Ambassador programme

 - Discounting the credential — in any form, including purchasing power parity pricing

-- Bob Sutton's no-asshole rule applies — candidates who fail it will not receive a reply
+- Robert Sutton's no-asshole rule applies — candidates who fail it will not receive a reply

 Apply